PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   `ConversionSession.tensor_consumer_count`, not an empty compatibility dictionary and not a new ONNX scan.
 This restores the original fan-out guard used by inverse-transpose elision and preserves duplicate input occurrences.
+- `LoweringContext.set_tensor_layout()` is the lowering-time layout mutation boundary.
+It normalizes and writes `TensorIR` metadata and immediately records the same logical/physical values in the Session-owned `LayoutState`.
+  Shape-family edge-Pad passthroughs, integer-linear Resize casts, and rank-three Resize adapters no longer assign layout fields directly.
+This fixes observed pre-pass staleness without adding an eager ModelIR-wide synchronization.
 - Shared parsers preserve the exact old generated syntax when broadening would change rule eligibility.
 Parser ownership tests prevent duplicate exporter implementations and unused compatibility imports.